jfbblue0922/JFB_ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JFB-X/README.md

 ## CAN

-The JFB-110 has two independent CAN buses, with the following pinouts.
+The JFB-X has two independent CAN buses, with the following pinouts.

 ## Debug

-The JFB-110 supports SWD debugging on the debug port
+The JFB-X supports SWD debugging on the debug port

 ## Loading Firmware